-at all grade levels.
 The country is close to Western Europe not only geographically, but also in terms of social and cultural values.
-Together with its sustainable business environment and its ability to harness its potential in order to respond to the needs of the global economy, the Czech Republic's high quality of life is yet another factor making it an ideal investment location.
+Together with its sustainable business environment and its ability to harness the potential to respond to the needs of the global economy, Czechia's high quality of life is yet another factor making it an ideal investment location.

-Karolína Rušínová Project Manager for Strategic Projects Czechlnvest karolina.rusinova@czechinvest.org
+Tereza Pohludková Project Manager for Strategic Projects Czechlnvest

+Tereza.pohludkova@czechinvest.org